Breast Implant Revision Surgery: Considerations

 Before you consider revisional surgery, you’ll want an expert’s opinion on what Breast Implant Revision Surgery can – and cannot – remedy in terms of surgery outcomes and breast appearance.

-Our Breast Specialists are renowned for their expertise in complex breast surgery (correcting asymmetry and tuberous breasts) and Breast Implant Revisions.
+Our Breast Specialist Plastic Surgeons on our team are renowned for their expertise in complex breast surgery (correcting asymmetry and tuberous breasts) and Breast Implant Revisions.
 They can help you understand what can and cannot be achieved through Breast Revision surgery, but be prepared for the fact that revisional surgery is complex and often costly; it’s always best to choose your Specialist Plastic Surgeon breast implant surgeon the FIRST time you have surgery, not the second time.

 That noted, our Surgeons MAY be able to assist you in getting the look you want, with a Revision Surgery – but NOT everything can be fixed or remedied.